I’ve seen people say, NO! Coaches need to STOP making players “pay” for their mistakes.

 - AND even worse, without any idea of how to keep moving forward after failure because we chose either tough, “just suck it up” leadership OR excuse making, coddling, blaming when there’s a much more helpful, more effective option that resides BETWEEN those two extremes

-We have an opportunity, as coaches, as parents, to help our children learn about mistakes, failure, consequences, and dealing with them, LEARNING from them and coming back STRONGER, smarter, and better than before through SPORTS!
+We have an incredible opportunity, as coaches, as parents, to work WITH our children as they deepen their understanding of the VALUE of mistakes, failure, consequences.
+We can help them LEARN from these experiences and show them how to rise up STRONGER, smarter, and better than before, through sports!

 Why rob your child, or the kids you coach, of that?